Board & Corporation

 David B, Scully

 David B. Scully was elected Chair of the Board of Trustees in October 2015.
 He was first elected to the WHOI Corporation in 2010 and to the Board in 2012.
-David co-chaired the President Search Committee in 2014-15.

-David is Vice Chairman of Caledonia Investments Pty Ltd, a global long/short equity investment manager with ca. $8 billion in assets and offices in Sydney and New York.
+David is Vice Chair of Caledonia Investments Pty Ltd, a global long/short equity investment manager with ca. $8 billion in assets and offices in Sydney and New York.
 David was formerly a partner and Chief Operating Officer at Coatue Management LLC, a global investment management firm with ca. $21 billion in assets and offices in New York, Menlo Park and Beijing.
 Coatue is one of the largest hedge funds focused on the global technology, media and telecommunications industries.
 Earlier in his career, David worked at IBM, Sanford C. Bernstein & Co., Salomon Brothers Inc., and JP Morgan.

 David graduated from Trinity College with a B.S. in Biology.
 He worked during college as an Emergency Medical Technician for the Professional Ambulance Service in Hartford, CT.
 He now lives in the New York area with his wife Lisa and their six children.

 Vice Chair of the Board of Trustees